irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Epics**:

-- Literature review on previous YouTube-related projects
+- Literature Review
-- Early data exploration
+- Early Data Exploration
-- Model building
+- Model Building
-- Web app building
+- Web App Building
-- Launching and testing
+- Launching and Testing

 **Stories**:

 - Literature Review:
+-  EDA:
+- Model Building:
+- Web App:
+- Launching and Testing:

 **Split stories into backlog and icebox**
     -   Backlog is the set of planned stories that can be prioritized.